 Geology

-North of the Danube, loess is the dominant type of soil.
-It almost completely covers the substratum of crystalline rock, silty-argillaceous marine deposits of the Molasse basin and terrace gravels from the glacial periods.
-The yellowish and farinaceous, consistently calcareous-dolomitic rock dust can be up to several metres deep in some places here.
-In the northern, higher-up and hilly part of the winegrowing region, vineyards are planted on sandy-gravelly soils, on the so-called Hollabrunn-Mistelbach formation.
-This marks an earlier course of the Danube River, about 10 million years old.
-In many instances, these gravels bear a topsoil of clay.
+Loess is predominant in the area north of the Danube.
+It almost completely covers the substratum, which is composed of crystalline rock, silty, clayey marine deposits from the Molasse zone, as well as terrace gravels from the glacial periods.
+This powdery, yellowish and invariably calcareous, dolomitic rock dust can be up to several metres deep in places here.
+Higher up, in the northern, hilly part of the wine-growing region, the vineyards contain sandy, gravelly soils, which lie on top of the Hollabrunn-Mistelbach formation.
+This formation, dating back some 10 million years, marks the former course of the river Danube.
+In many places, the gravels are covered by a layer of loam.

 Culinary Tip